Oikio/clean-architecture-fe/readme.md

 Types are mess right now

 # TODO:
+?
+Add state, usCases and enhancers factories (Looks like it's better to write just component enhancer, needs to be investigated)
 Create a real simple app
 Think about combined state streams without business logic
 Add hydration of state example
 Add computed state example
-?
-Add state and usCases factories
 Add tests, see how they should work with useCases
-Add cancellable useCases
+Add cancelable useCases
 Create more complex app, maybe just complete list of howtos.